romilly/microplot/plan/journal.md

 I need to write an end-to-end test using a saved bitmap before working on the refactoring needed to extend the range of plot types and supported boards.

-I'm going to adapt the adafruit 24-colour bitmap saver.
+I'm going to adapt the adafruit 24-colour bitmap saver to work with the Explorer